 Les is a fully trained Mediator and Arbitrator.
 He has taught in the Bar Admission Course on Advocacy for a number of years and is past Vice chair of the Civil Litigation Section of the Ontario Bar Association.
 He is a member, director and former president of the ADR Institute of Ontario (ADRIO) and active in both its Construction and Employment Sections.
 He has recently taught seminar courses in Construction Law for both the Ontario General Contractors Association (O.G.C.A.) and George Brown College.

-- Recognized by Best Lawyers in Canada as a leading lawyer in Construction Law, 2021
+- Repeatedly recognized by Best Lawyers in Canada as a leading lawyer in Construction Law

 Called to the Bar